pouyaSamie/ChessHistory/README.md

-# ChessMoveTree
+# Chess History

-### ChessMoveTree creates a tree of moves with variations
+### Chess History is a library that creates chess moves history with variations

 you can use it to create chess moves and store theme in a tree.